Dr Jane Winters

 Reader in Digital Humanities and Head of Publications & IHR Digital

 Jane is responsible for the IHR's publishing and scholarly communications strategy, including the management of a range of research projects focusing on the provision of digital resources for historians.
 Currently, she is Principal Investigator of the Big UK Domain Data for the Arts and Humanities project; Co-Director of Digging into Linked Parliamentary Metadata; Co-Investigator of Traces through Time: Prosopography in Practice across Big Data; and Publishing Editor of the Bibliography of British and Irish History.
-She is also Executive Editor of the IHR's journal, Historical Research.
+She is also Executive Editor of the IHR's journal, Historical Research and Associate Editor of Frontiers in Digital Humanities: Digital History.

 Jane is a Fellow of the Royal Historical Society, and a member of the Porta Historica network of editors of historical texts, RESAW (Research Infrastructure for the Study of the Archived Web), the Academic Steering & Advocacy Committee of the Open Library of Humanities, the UK Medical Heritage Library Academic Advisory Group and the AHRC Peer Review College.